bruceravel/demeter/documentation/Athena/examples/data.rst

    :target: ../_images/ex_data_chik.png
    :width: 100%

+   Aligned data plotted in k, but with :procparam:`E0` unconstrained.

 .. _fig-fedataaligned:

 .. figure::  ../../_images/ex_data_aligned.png
    :target: ../_images/ex_data_aligned.png
    :width: 100%

+   Aligned data plotted in k after constraining :procparam:`E0`.
+Once aligned and constrained in :procparam:`E0`, these successive scans are quite consistent.

 .. subfigend::
    :width: 0.45
    :label: _fig-fealign

-   (Upper left) Misaligned iron foil |mu| (E) data.
-(Upper right) The derivatives of the misaligned data, as plotted in the alignment tool.
-(Lower left) Aligned data plotted in k, but with :procparam:`E0` unconstrained.
-(Lower right) Aligned data plotted in k after constraining :procparam:`E0`.
-Once aligned and constrained in :procparam:`E0`, these successive scans are quite consistent.

 The upper left of the image above shows that these data are not aligned.
 Since they are successive scans on the same iron foil under the same